Grad1ent/AD-Notes/README.md

 ## Details

 [GraphViz](http://www.graphviz.org/) is open-source tool based on _dot_ language dedicated for drawing diagrams.
 It allows to present any graph or network in simple static form with information like direction of flow between nodes or node specific details.
-It is perfect tool to show how Active Directory Domain Controllers replicate each other and allows to find bottleneck or critical paths in AD physical topology.
+It is perfect tool to show how Active Directory Domain Controllers replicate between each other and allows to find bottleneck or critical paths in AD physical topology.

-Usage is very simple and requires GraphViz package installed locally and own developed script to prepare input for this tool based on dot language.
+Usage is very simple and requires _GraphViz_ package installed locally and own developed script to prepare input for this tool based on _dot_ language syntax.

-1. Below code is dot language script topology.dot used as input for GraphViz package to generate nice diagram:
+1. Below code can be stored in _*.dot_ srtipt and can be used as an input for _GraphViz_ package to generate nice diagram:
 ```dot
 DIGRAPH replicationTopologyLite {